Network Threshold Games: Model

 \section{Model}

-There are $n$ agents, with typical agent $i \in N$.
-Agents are embedded in a weighted and directed network, represented by an $n \times n$ non-negative matrix $G$.\footnote{In an abuse of terminology, we will often refer to $G$ as `the network'.
-Formally, the network is denoted by $g$, and $V(g) \equiv N$ denotes the set of agents and $E(g)$ denotes the set of links between agents.} The entry $G_{ij} \geq 0$ denotes the strength of a link from $i$ to $j$.
+\paragraph{Agents and the network.} There are $n$ agents, with typical agent $i \in N$.
+Agents are embedded in a weighted and directed network, represented by an $n \times n$ non-negative matrix $G$.
+In an abuse of terminology, we will often refer to $G$ as `the network'.
+We assume that the network is \emph{strongly connected}.\footnote{This means there is a directed \emph{path} from $i$ to $j$, for all $i,j \in N$.
+A directed path is a sequence of agents such that $G_{i,i'} >0$ for all $i,i'$ such that $i$ immediately precedes $i'$ in the sequence.} The entry $G_{ij} \geq 0$ denotes the strength of a link from $i$ to $j$.
 An agent $j$ is $i$’s \emph{neighbour} if and only if $G_{ij} > 0$ (note that this need not be symmetric), and cannot be her own neighbour (so $G_{ii} = 0$ for all $i$).
-An agent's degree $d_{i}$ is the sum of her outward links, i.e. $d_{i} = \sum_{j}G_{ij}$.
-We assume that the network is \emph{strongly connected}.\footnote{Formally, this means there is a directed \emph{path} from $i$ to $j$, for all $i,j \in N$.
-A directed path is a sequence of agents such that $G_{i,i'} >0$ for all $i,i'$ such that $i$ immediately precedes $i'$ in the sequence}
+An agent's \emph{degree}, $d_{i}$, is the sum of her outward links, i.e. $d_{i} = \sum_{j \in N}G_{ij}$.\footnote{Formally, $d_i$ is a \emph{weighted out-degree}, but we will just call it degree for convenience.}

-Each agent simultaneously chooses whether or not to take a binary action, $x_i \in \{0,1\}$.
-We assume that actions are `smooth' strategic complements (this is the standard definition of strategic complementarities, plus some mild smoothness condition).\footnote{This property assumes that $k_i$ exists.
+\paragraph{Actions, Timing, Preferences.} Each agent simultaneously chooses whether or not to take a binary action, $x_i \in \{0,1\}$.
+We assume that actions are \emph{strategic complements} and that preferences can be represented by a utility function $u_i(x_i, \sum_{j \in N} G_{ij} x_j)$ such that\footnote{In addition to strategic complementarities, \Cref{eq:prefs} embeds a mild smoothness property on the utility functions to ensure that the $k_i$'s exist.
 This is merely for clarity of exposition.
-It is straightforward to relax.}
+We discuss this in Online \Cref{OA:relaxing_utility}.}